ryochin/zshconf/README.txt

 # zshconf

-* type 'make install', but ALL FILES WILL BE OVERWRITTEN IF THEY EXIST !!
+* type 'make -f Makefile.me install', but ALL FILES WILL BE OVERWRITTEN IF THEY EXIST !!

 * no warranty.